 - After the application has been approved, the same release can be pushed into production.

-The operations side of a DevOps team will monitor the system performance and application interface.
+The operations side of a DevOps team will conduct the application performance monitoring.
 It can sometimes disregard feedback which impacts the collaboration aspect of DevOps.
-Usually, operations have monitoring testing after coding without the need for any feedback.
+Usually, operations are tested after coding without the need for any feedback.
 However, DevOps methodologies need monitored operations to be integrated and coded as an integral process in the deployment pipeline.
 The smoothness of the deployment is based on smooth communication.

 The DevOps team will affect the release management, which is the final stage of production.
 A comprehensive understanding of every aspect of the deployment pipeline is necessary here, meaning the reflection, production, and discussion cycles become intuitive.
 If you don't get a result, it signifies a breakdown in cooperative communication at all points in the deployment pipeline.

-6. Give priority to DevOps culture before DevOps tools
+6. Give Priority to DevOps Culture Over DevOps Tools

 The final point of our DevOps implementation roadmap.
 DevOps processes and procedures require support instead of leadership, and the entire process is indicative of the fact that the culture is cooperative.
 Communications fuel the journey that will take a project to completion.
 Any organization that focuses on related automation tools and metrics over the course of communication will fall short when adopting reliable DevOps methods.